-I came home and tried to get some information from the internet.
-However, it seemed that similar confusion prevailed on the web.
-Different organizations provide various facts and claim all sorts of different numbers.
-Curious about the entire affair, I started to dig deeper and came across some surprising facts.
+I came home and tried to get some information from the Internet.
+However, it seemed that there was similar confusion on the internet as well.
+Different organizations provide different facts and claim all kinds of different figures.
+Curious about the whole matter, I started digging deeper and came across some surprising facts.

-However, many people claim that a country is only formed when it has been recognized by the United Nations.
-According to this theory, there are 195 countries (Source) in the world, including two observer states—The Holy See (Vatican City) and the State of Palestine.
-These 195 nations are affiliated with the UN and recognized by every organization in the world as independent nations.
+However, many claim that a country does not arise until it has been recognized by the United Nations.
+According to this theory, there are 195 countries in the world, including two observer states – the Holy See Vatican City and the State of Palestine.
+These 195 nations are affiliated to the UN and recognized as independent nations by every organization in the world.